ayush-agarwal-0502/Innovative-Electronic-Door/Additional features to add .md

 4 automatic sanitiser dispenser near the photo box

 5 Get patent (if the reader can help in this , please do so )

+6 privacy mode should switch off the light in the photointerruptor box